Skip to main content

 kubectl apply -f linstor-sc-on-same.yaml

-Creating PVCs using the storageClasses created above will result in replicas being distributed where the key zone has the specified value.
+Creating PVCs by using the storageClasses created earlier will result in replicas being distributed where the key zone has the specified value.

 cat << EOF > pvcs-on-same.yaml